 In this work, we develop new RMT tools in order to quantitatively study the basic question of how the singular value decomposition (SVD) of an arbitrary high-dimensional hidden signal matrix is deformed under additive observation noise.
 Based on this understanding of the relation between the data and signal SVDs, we go on to derive both optimal denoisers of the data to recover the hidden signal, as well as optimal estimators for the signal covariance.

-An influential line of prior related research has studied spiked matrix models, focusing on an asymptotic limit in which the size of hidden signal matrix tends to infinity but the rank remains finite \cite{Baik2005,Loubaton2011,Benaych-Georges2012,Shabalin2013,el-alaoui18a,Barbier2020,Aubin2021,Ke2021}.
-The finite number of outlier signal eigenvalues or singular values constitute a set of spikes in the signal spectrum, hence the name spiked matrix model.
-These works then consider the addition of a random noise matrix to the signal to generate a data matrix, and they study how the singular values and singular vectors of the data are related to those of the signal.
+An influential line of prior related research has studied spiked matrix models, focusing on an asymptotic limit in which the size of the hidden signal matrix tends to infinity but its rank remains finite \cite{Baik2005,Loubaton2011,Benaych-Georges2012,Shabalin2013,el-alaoui18a,Barbier2020,Aubin2021,Ke2021}.
+These works consider the addition of a random noise matrix to the signal to generate a data matrix, and they study how the singular values and singular vectors of the data are related to those of the signal.
+The finite number of signal eigenvalues or singular values constitute a set of ``spikes'' in the signal spectrum, hence the name spiked matrix model.

 A key observation in these models is that the addition of noise to the signal yields a data matrix that: (1) has inflated singular values relative to the signal, and (2) has singular vectors that are rotated relative to the signal.
-For the finite-rank rectangular spiked matrix model, both the degree of singular value inflation and the angle of the singular vector rotation can be explicitly computed \cite{Benaych-Georges2012, Shabalin2013}.
+For the finite-rank rectangular spiked matrix model, both the degree of singular-value inflation and the angle of the singular vector rotation can be explicitly computed \cite{Benaych-Georges2012, Shabalin2013}.
 Notably, in this finite-rank regime, the multiple spikes do not interact as they get deformed from signal to data.
 This means that to predict the mapping from a given signal singular value to the corresponding data singular value, as well as the angle between a data and signal singular vector, one only needs to know the noise distribution and the singular value of the signal spike in question; one does not need to know all the other signal singular values.
 This underlying simplicity in the relation between signal and data spectral structure implies that one can optimally denoise data, and optimally estimate signal covariance, by applying shrinkage functions that act independently, albeit non-linearly, on each singular value or eigenvalue of the data \cite{Shabalin2013,Gavish2014,Gavish2017}.
-The idea is that these shrinkage functions that shrink data singular values independently, partially reverse the independent inflation of signal singular values under additive noise.
+The idea is that these shrinkage functions that shrink data singular values independently, partially reverse the independent singular-value inflation and compensate for the independent singular-vector rotation, both due to additive noise.